 - Read the Typical Roles and Responsibilities of VI Professionals. - Determine which university program fits best with your lifestyle and learning style and other factors.
 Contact each university for more information. - Order an OFFICIAL copy of your transcript(s) to be sent to the Graduate School Admissions Office at the university of your choice.
 You may choose to have the transcripts sent directly to the university (most universities now can send official transcripts electronically). - Apply to the university of your choice.
-Apply online at: - o SFASU: http://www.sfasu.edu/elementaryed/407.asp - TTU: http://www.depts.ttu.edu/gradschool/admissions/howtoapply.php. and click the "Apply Now" link.
-Follow the instructions to apply to the Graduate School. - Talk to your advisor at the university.

-This is likely to be one of the university faculty listed below. - Register for the first course(s). - o TTU students: Your advisor will help you understand what course(s) to take and the procedures for completing this step online. - SFASU students: Do not register until you receive an email telling you which class, section, and CRN # to use in registration. - Complete all of the scheduled activities.
+Apply online at: - o SFASU: Click SFASU Admissions & Aid - o TTU: Click Texas Tech Graduate Admissions, go to "Click Here to Apply!" - Talk to your advisor at the university.
+It is likely to be one of the university faculty listed below. - Register for the first course(s). - o TTU students: Your advisor will help you understand what course(s) to take and the procedures for completing this step online. - SFASU students: Do not register until you receive an email telling you which class, section, and CRN # to use in registration. - Complete all of the scheduled activities.